 Generally, as the page was the Internet’s true unit of substance, so the “card” has all the earmarks of being the mobile, gadget and social era’s.
 While proclaiming card plan as the eventual fate of the web initially began happening a long time prior, it unquestionably feels like we’re hitting a tipping point for this straightforward yet rich medium – particularly given the nearing blast of little interfaces be they a HUD in your car or a watch interface on your wrist.

 It’s a critical territory for advancement as card stages extending from Wildcard, the mobile card-driven web search tool, to Twitter, Pinterest, Google Now, Apple Glances, and Facebook’s Open Graph all push card plan forward.

 In 2016 we’ll see more utilization of card design, in an expanding mixed bag of spots.
 Whether its a straightforward web portfolio, Mailchimp’s Social Cards highlight or Google’s new visual Promotions tab which uses cards to immeasurably enhance promoting email.

 More Design Languages

-We saw a detailed design language give by Google called Google Material Design in 2014, its widely used in Mobile apps and Websites.
-We saw Flat/Metro language pourly adopted by Microsoft in Widows 8.
-And other big application also adopted.
+We saw a detailed design language give by Google called Google Material Design in 2014, it's widely used in mobile apps and Websites.
+We saw Flat/Metro language poorly adopted by Microsoft in Widows 8.
+And other big applications also adopted.

-In both languages we saw the proper use of Typography / Colors and Shadows in elements as per the User Experience which user like a lot.
-So i am predicting that in 2016 we will see more design languages which will use Typography / Colors / Shadows / Animation in 2d and 3d forms.
+In both languages, we saw the proper use of Typography / Colors and Shadows in elements as per the User Experience which user like a lot.
+So I am predicting that in 2016 we will see more design languages that will use Typography / Colors / Shadows / Animation in 2d and 3d forms.

 Storytelling and Interaction